KoiFish8/old-toucan/README.md

-This is an unfinished website for the Toucan organization
+This is the website for the Toucan organization